pascoalf/MVeM/README.md

 # Define and remove unwanted columns
 cols_to_remove <- c("Sequence", "ASV", unique(sample_control_map_long$Control_ID))

-# make a shorter table
+# Make a shorter table
 df_clean <- abundance_table_no_cont_wide  %>%
   select(-any_of(cols_to_remove))